onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 The surest way to make our kids prosperous is to make them most cooperative with other cooperative individuals - help build their religion

-Hoq do we optimally install the rught algorithms in people - the most beneficial and important memes in terms of the self-govering mechanisms?
+How do we optimally install the rught algorithms in people - the most beneficial and important memes in terms of the self-govering mechanisms?
 How do we crowdsource the best memes?

 We must sort our memes

-Collective relevance realization

 How do we best make the most capable, energetic, healthy, intelligent and happy people possible as a system?